skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/105.png

-15. To view your immunization, **go your child in the Childform section**
+15. To view your immunization, **go your child in the Childform section.** In the immunizations section of their record, you should see the immunization that you just added

 .. image:: Images/106.png